lyteword/chspurgeon-tod/volume-5/psalm-107.md

 **Whole Psalm.** This psalm is like the Interpreter's house in Bunyan's "Pilgrim's Progress."
 Pilgrim is told that he will there see excellent and profitable things.
 The same promise is given in the introduction to this psalm, where we have,

-1\.The source of these excellent things—the goodness and all enduring mercy of God; mercy not exhausted by the unworthiness of its objects.
+1\.
+The source of these excellent things—the goodness and all enduring mercy of God; mercy not exhausted by the unworthiness of its objects.

-2\.Their acknowledgment, "Let the redeemed of the Lord say so."
+2\.
+Their acknowledgment, "Let the redeemed of the Lord say so."
 Men will not own it, but the redeemed of the Lord will.
 It is the experience of such that is pictorially represented in this psalm.
 Let every one speak of God as he finds.
 Is he good when he takes away as well as when he gives "The redeemed of the Lord will say so."
 Is he merciful when he frowns as well as when he smiles?
 "The redeemed of the Lord say so."
 Does he make all things work together for good to them that love him?
 "Let the redeemed of the Lord say so."

-3\.Their end.
+3\.
+Their end.
 Praise and thanksgiving: "Oh give", etc.

 (a) For general mercies;

 (b) For redemption;

-(c) For spacial deliverances.— *G.R.*
+(c) For spacial deliverances.— *G. R.*

 **Verses 1-2.** The duty of praise is universal, the real presentation of it remains with the redeemed.
 Particular redemption should lead to specific praise, special testimony to truth and special faith in God: "Let the redeemed of the Lord say so."

 **Verse 3.** The ingathering of the chosen.

-1\.All wandered.
+1\.
+All wandered.

-2\.Their ways different.
+2\.
+Their ways different.

-3\.All observed of the Lord.
+3\.
+All observed of the Lord.

-4\.All brought to Jesus as to one centre.
+4\.
+All brought to Jesus as to one centre.
 Note ways, and times of gathering.

 **Verse 4.** Wandering Jews.
 Illustrate the roaming of a mind in search of truth, peace, love, purity, etc.

 **Verse 4.** The words contain a brief history of man's fall and misery and of his restoration by Jesus Christ; which are described under these particulars.

-1\.The lost state of men by nature.
+1\.
+The lost state of men by nature.

-2\.They are brought to a right sense of it, and cry to the Lord Jesus for deliverance.
+2\.
+They are brought to a right sense of it, and cry to the Lord Jesus for deliverance.

-3\.He hears them and delivers them out of all their distresses.
+3\.
+He hears them and delivers them out of all their distresses.

-4\.The tribute of thanks due to him for this great deliverance.
+4\.
+The tribute of thanks due to him for this great deliverance.

 — *W. Romaine.*